mapsforge/mapsforge/docs/Rendertheme.md

     		</rule>

 ## Display
-The display directive has been added whereever priorities can be used.
+The display directive has been added wherever priorities can be used.
 The following values can be used:
  - always: an element will always be displayed regardless of space.
  - ifspace: an element will only be displayed if the layout algorithm determines there is space and no higher priority element will take it.
  - never: an element is not displayed.
 This is useful to blank out elements.